sigdev2/macroslib/README.md

 ## Contribution

-You can write about issues and errors in [issues](https://github.com/sigdev2/macroslib/issues) and [pull requests](https://github.com/sigdev2/macroslib/pulls)
+You can write about issues and errors in [issues](https://github.com/sigdev2/macroslib/issues) and send your [pull requests](https://github.com/sigdev2/macroslib/pulls)

 ## License